tassos37000/dah/README.md

-# DAH
+# Detecting Hallucinations

 This repository is part of my thesis, titled **"Investigating Hallucinations in AI Text Generation Using Semantic Tools"**, where is presented  a refined framework for detecting hallucinations in language models.

 ## Project Description

 The project focuses on enhancing the framework for hallucination detection by introducing modifications in the entailment step.
-Specifically, we replace the Entailment LMM with a fine-tuned Transformer model for Natural Language Inference (NLI).
+Specifically, we replace the Entailment LLM with a fine-tuned Transformer model for Natural Language Inference (NLI).
 This adjustment aims to improve the accuracy and reliability of hallucination detection in language models.

 ![A diagram showing the steps of the refined framework.
 Step 2 is highlighted in which we change the LLM Entailment with Transformer Entailmnet.](readme_figures/proposed_framework.png)